-Southwest Virginia Community College recognizes and embraces the certainty that the Commonwealth and the Nation have benefitted from a history linked to discrepant interactions.
+Southwest Virginia Community College recognizes and embraces the certainty that the Commonwealth and the Nation have benefited from a history linked to discrepant interactions.
 These relationships have impacted our economy, our culture, and our very identity.
 Recognizing that this history has not been one of parity, Southwest strives to embrace diversity for its own sake as well as in recognition of past deficits.
 Southwest recognizes that diversity strengthens us all when all are welcomed, embraced, and treated with equity and inclusion.

-Vision
+DEI Vision

 Southwest Virginia Community College develops culturally competent lifelong learners, thinkers, and doers by widening perspectives.

-Mission
+DEI Mission

 Southwest Virginia Community College, a comprehensive two-year institution, provides quality educational and cultural enrichment opportunities while continuing to build an inclusive culture that promotes all aspects of human differences and encourages, supports, and celebrates the diverse voices of our students, staff, and communities we serve.